 Five Ways to Increase Self-Efficacy

 Knowing how incredible self-efficacy is, the next step is learning how to build it within ourselves.
-Here are five ways to increase self-efficacy:
+Consider using a self-efficacy scale to conduct a study of yourself and build awareness about your internal locus of control.
+Here are five ways to develop self-efficacy:

 1. Celebrate Every Victory (No Matter How Small)